Are you worried that you or a loved one is living with frailty?

 Is Frailty An Inevitable Part Of Aging?

-However, the most important factor with frailty is lifestyle.
+However, lifestyle is the most important factor for frailty development.

 Staying active is one of the best ways to reduce your risk of frailty.